saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

     </div>
     <div class="left text">
       <p>
-        Around 4,000 humankind had grown enough and impulsive red was not sustainable anymore.
+        Around 4,000 B.C. humankind had grown enough and impulsive red was not sustainable anymore.
 Humanity had shifted to a state of agriculture, civilization, institution.
-Large share of today’s adult population in developed countries operate form this paradigm.
+Large share of today's adult population in developed countries operate form this paradigm.
         <br />
         Examples of amber organizations in our lifetime are: military in peacetime, government agencies, public schools, and religion institutes.
       </p>